 Discount offer Executive MSc

-If participants in the lecture series register immediately after the end of the lecture series, they will receive a € 150 discount on a module of the Executive MSc in Insurance and Risk or a
+If participants in the lecture series register immediately after the end of the lecture series, they will receive a € 150 discount on a module of the Executive MSc in Insurance and Risk.

 Other information